iamtash/coffee-cups/README.md

 * Create, rate, track, edit, and delete cups of coffee they consume
 * Publish new coffee beans and coffee roasters to the app's public library of Coffees and Roasters
 * View what other users are sippin' on
+* Receive recommendations for new coffees to try

 Usage